-"cuff": The cuff list containing JSON Objects with key-value pairs that define which cuff to model on the nerve in addition to how it is placed on the nerve (i.e., rotation and translation).
-Up to two cuffs can be modeled with unique

-"index" values indicating whether the cuff is used for stimulation or recording.
-If the user would like to loop over preset cuff designs for each cuff, then they must create a Model (model index) for each cuff preset.
+"cuff": The cuff JSON Object contains key-value pairs that define which cuff to model on the nerve in addition to how it is placed on the nerve (i.e., rotation and translation).
+If the user would like to loop over preset cuff designs, then they must create a Model (model index) for each cuff preset.
 Required.

 - "preset": The value (String) indicates which cuff to model, selected from the list of filenames of the "preset" cuffs in config/system/cuffs/<filename>.json (Fig 3A and Creating Custom Cuffs).
 Required. - "rotate": Contains two keys: "pos_ang" (automatically populated based on "CuffShiftMode", i.e., "cuff_shift" parameter in Model) and "add_ang" (optionally set by user to rotate cuff by an additional angle) (Cuff Placement on the Nerve). - "pos_ang" (Double, units: degrees) is calculated by the pipeline for the "AUTO" CuffShiftModes (Cuff Placement on the Nerve). - "add_ang" (Double, units: degrees) is user-defined and adds additional rotation in the counterclockwise direction.
 If the parameter is not specified, the default value is 0.
 Optional. - "shift": Contains three keys: "x", "y", and "z".
 Automatically calculated based on "CuffShiftMode". - Each key defines the translation of the cuff in the Cartesian coordinate system (Double, units: micrometer).
 The values are automatically populated by the pipeline based on the "CuffShiftMode" (i.e., "cuff_shift" parameter within "modes").
-Origin (x,y) = (0,0) corresponds to the centroid of the nerve sample (or fascicle best-fit ellipse of the Trace if monofascicular), and shift in z-direction is along the proximal medium's (i.e., the nerve's) length relative to the cuff "Center" (defined in preset JSON file). - "index": The value (Integer) is used to identify each cuff by a number.
-This parameter will correspond to the "cuff_index" parameter in Simulation to define the given cuffs weights and if the cuff is used for stimulation (index matched with "cuff_index" in "active_srcs") or recording (index matched with "cuff_index" in "active_recs").
-Each cuff should have a unique index value.
-The current implementation has only been tested for up to two cuffs.
-Required.
+Origin (x,y) = (0,0) corresponds to the centroid of the nerve sample (or fascicle best-fit ellipse of the Trace if monofascicular), and shift in z-direction is along the proximal medium's (i.e., the nerve's) length relative to the cuff "Center" (defined in preset JSON file).